Admittance to the degree course in Medicine and Surgery is subject to selection through Humanitas University admissions test.

 The HUMAT Test

-Through its new admission test HUMAT, Humanitas University wants to identify talented students with strong skills in scientific thinking, critical thinking and have a solid academic literacy, regardless of their diverse educational background.
+Through its new admission test HUMAT, Humanitas University aims at identifying talented students with strong skills in scientific thinking, critical thinking and have a solid academic literacy, regardless of their diverse educational background.

 The test seeks to select students with the potential for a successful career in medicine.
 In fact, the test does not evaluate previous knowledge, but a set of skills and abilities relevant to: